Love & Logistics: Modernizing Your Older Home

 To DIY or Not to DIY

-For projects that impact structure, electrical, or plumbing in any way, Anne De Wolf says: “Work with a professional.
+For projects that impact structure, electrical, or plumbing in any way, it’s best to work with a professional.
 Don’t have some handyman who says, ‘Yes I can do plumbing.
 Yes, I can do electrical.’
 It’s very dangerous, and it’s going to cost you more than anything else you spend on the house.
 The trades are there for reason.
 Check CCB (OR Construction Contractors Board) and make sure they’re licensed.
-That is the number one advice I would give.”
-With her twenty-five plus years of creatively updating Portland’s heritage homes, we think that’s sound advice.
+That is the number one advice I would give.

 Honoring the Past While Creating Your Future

-Modernizing older homes can bring challenges that promote creativity, often leading to unique solutions that add even more charm to our heritage homes.
-We love these houses for their beauty, attention to detail, and craftsmanship.
+Modernizing older homes can bring challenges that promote creativity, often leading to unique solutions that add even more charm!
+We all love these houses for their beauty, attention to detail, and craftsmanship.
 Embrace those qualities.
-Think of modernizing your traditional home as listening to its story.
-Then update that story, while preserving its original intent.
+Think of modernizing your vintage home as listening to its story.
+Then update that story, project by project, keeping it vibrant and vital for the next generation.

 SEE MORE STORIES